Bob Massie: 1972 Ashes tour and Test debut

 Massie took 6/31 in the opening first class match of the tour against Worcester, but was not selected for the First Test due to injury.
-He took 8/84 and 8/53 in his Test debut in the Second Test at Lord’s to square the series for Australia.
+He took 8/84 and 8/53 in his Test debut in the Second Test at Lord's to square the series for Australia.
 His display of swing bowling yielded him the third best match figures of all time up to then, 16/137 (behind Jim Laker’s 19/90 and Sydney Barnes’ 17/159) and the best ever match figures on debut (later bettered by one run by Narendra Hirwani’s 16/136).
 Utilising his experience playing for Kilmarnock, he bowled a consistent line and length, stating "it could hardly have been better experience than to play on the soft wickets in the Scottish League".
 His performance was marked by a heavy emphasis on bowling around the wicket to the England batsmen.
-It was a tactic devised at Old Trafford where he bowled that way to his team mate Ross Edwards in the nets.
+It was a tactic devised at Old Trafford where he bowled that way to his teammate Ross Edwards in the nets.
 He took 23 wickets at 17 in the Tests, twice taking five in an innings and once ten in a match.
 He was unable to replicate his form in the remaining matches, his best being 4/43 in the Third Test.

 End of career

 Upon his return to Australia, he played only two more Tests in the 1972–73 season against Pakistan.
 He took eight wickets but it was his batting which attracted the most attention.
 With Australia faltering at 8/101 in its second innings in the Third Test, with only a 75 run lead, Massie combined with John Watkins to add 83.
 Massie made 42 and Australia managed to win the Test and the series.
-Massie’s health failed him on the 1973 West Indies tour and he was unable to recover his swing and accuracy.
+Massie's health failed him on the 1973 West Indies tour and he was unable to recover his swing and accuracy.
 He played only a further five first class matches before retiring.

+Massie later became a cricket radio commentator.